-- b.
+- \ Participants who had no evidence of past SARS-CoV-2 infection (i.e., N-binding antibody [serum] negative at Visit 1 and SARS-CoV-2 not detected by NAAT [nasal swab] at Visits 1 and 2), and had negative NAAT (nasal swab) at any unscheduled visit prior to 7 days after Dose 2 were included in the analysis. - a.
+N = Number of participants in the specified group. - b. n1 = Number of participants meeting the endpoint definition. - c.
 Total surveillance time in 1000 person-years for the given endpoint across all participants within each group at risk for the endpoint.
-Time period for COVID-19 case accrual is from 7 days after Dose 2 to the end of the surveillance period. - c. n2 = Number of participants at risk for the endpoint. - d.
-Two-side confidence interval (CI) for vaccine efficacy is derived based on the Clopper and Pearson method adjusted to the surveillance time.
+Time period for COVID-19 case accrual is from 7 days after Dose 2 to the end of the surveillance period. - d. n2 = Number of participants at risk for the endpoint. - e.
+Two-side confidence interval (CI) for vaccine efficacy is derived based on the Clopper and Pearson method adjusted for surveillance time. - f.
+The only SARS-CoV-2 variant of concern identified from COVID-19 cases in this age group from this data cutoff was B.1.1.7 (Alpha).